Micro-frontends in Practice: Benefits and Pitfalls

 - Bounded contexts in code without separating deploy — logical boundaries, not physical ones.

-These options give much of the organisational benefit without the operational cost.
+These options give much of the organisational benefit without the operational costs of micro-frontends.

 Conclusion

-If your first thought reading this was “this sounds complicated”, you probably don’t need them.
-Follow us on jacar.es for more on pragmatic frontend architecture.
+If your first reaction reading this was “this sounds complicated”, you probably don’t need them.